poult-lab/daily-word/english_words_ learning.md

 [noun] in a frenzy of activity/excitement/violence./Cosmetics stocks gain on K-beauty frenzy.

 "a state of great activity and strong emotion that is often violent or frightening and not under control"

+11.ranking [ˈræŋkɪŋ]

+[noun] He has improved his ranking this season from 67th to 30th.

+"the position of sb/sth on a scale that shows how good or important they are in relation to other similar people or things, especially in sport"

+ [**adj**]  He was the ranking officer(= the most senior officer present at a particular time)

+"having a high or the highest rank in an organization, etc."